Outcome Two: Transport

 UPDATEUpdate

-1 September 2024> Draft parking guidelines are currently being finalised.
-The guidelines will direct how to manage EV parking and associated EV charging infrastructure.
+> Draft parking guidelines are also currently being finalised which will provide guidelines on how to plan for EV parking and associated EV charging infrastructure.2022-20252.6

 QLDC expects the Queenstown Airport Corporation to action the following as defined by QAC Statement of Intent: